-- reduction in indoor household water use through the use/promotion of water saving fixtures - promoting on-site rainwater collection - regular review of water meter pricing mechanisms - xeriscaping-matching private and public garden space and species to the climate and landscape conditions.
+- reduction in indoor household water use through the use/promotion of water saving fixtures - promoting on-site rainwater collection - regular review of water meter pricing mechanisms - xeriscaping-matching private and public garden space and species to the climate and landscape conditions so that less water is needed for irrigation during summer periods.

-It is planned to replace existing water meters with smart meters that can be read remotely.
+The existing water meters will be replaced in 2019/20 with smart meters that can be read remotely.
 This will make the reading more accurate and efficient, and provides the opportunity to consider a range of pricing and billing options to influence demand.
 Currently meters are read six-monthly, but this could be done more often to provide more up-to-date data for households.
 Volume charges could be seasonal, ie different in summer than in winter.